MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 #### Task 1: Add a controller with an action

-1. Create a new controller using the following information:
+1. Create a new controller with the following information:
    - Controller name: **TravelerController**
    - Template: **MVC controller - Empty**
    - Folder: **Controllers**